A State Environmental Planning Policy (SEPP) Koala Habitat Protection now replaces SEPP 44 – Koala Habitat Protection (SEPP 44).

 The Site Investigation Area for Koala Plans of Management Map provides council with scientifically-based guidance on where best to concentrate their surveying efforts when preparing a Koala Plan of Management and align policy with the NSW Koala Strategy.

-Landowners now have access to a detailed map and new guidance to help them better plan their developments in a way that avoids or mitigates impacts on koala habitat.
+Landowners now have access to detailed maps and new draft guidance to help them better plan their developments in a way that avoids or mitigates impacts on koala habitat.

-The list of tree species listed under the SEPP has been expanded from 10 to 123, across nine distinct regions of NSW.
-This expanded tree species list has been informed by extensive scientific research over recent years.
+The list of tree species listed under the SEPP has been expanded from 10 to up to 65, across nine distinct regions of NSW.
+This expanded tree species list has been informed by extensive scientific research over recent years, including 'A review of koala tree use across New South Wales' (Office of Environment and Heritage, 2018).

-An Explanation of Intended Effect was on public exhibition from November 2016 through March 2017 and feedback was sought on a proposed amendment to SEPP 44 to change the definitions of koala habitat, list of tree species, list of councils and the development assessment process.
+An Explanation of Intended Effect was on public exhibition from November 2016 through March 2017 and feedback was sought on a proposed amendment to SEPP 44 to change the definitions of koala habitat, expand the list of tree species, update the list of councils and the development assessment process.

 Feedback from this consultation informed the creation of the Koala Habitat Protection SEPP 2019.